alecab94/mews-data-task/solution/reports/ad_hoc_report/customer_profile_report.md

 | 2      | Direct Booking           | 9                       | 2.50%                       |
 | 2      | Min 5 nights             | 2                       | 0.56%                       |

-- **Number of Reservations:** 360 (14.39%)
+- Number of Reservations: 360 (14.39%)

 Top 3 booking rates:

-- **Fully Flexible  (46.94%)**
+- Fully Flexible  (46.94%)
-- **Non Refundable BAR BB (18.33%)**
+- Non Refundable BAR BB (18.33%)
-- **Early - 21 days (12.50%)**
+- Early - 21 days (12.50%)

 Gender 2 mainly prefers flexibility, with close to one in two choosing 'Fully Flexible' booking rate.
-They have the highest usage of non-refundable rates, with almost one in five choosing to take a risk in exchange for a better rate, indicating the lowest risk aversion of any gender.
+They have the highest usage of non-refundable rates, with almost one in five choosing to take a risk in exchange for a better rate, showing the lowest risk aversion of any gender.
 Additionally, a significant portion (18.06%) chooses 'Early' rates as a way to enjoy cheaper prices.
 In conjunction, 36.39% of guests in this group opt for rates that would lower the price of the reservation.
 Finally, we also notice that this gender has the highest participation of the 'Suite Offer' rate out of any other, with 3.33%.

-#### **Summary of Booking Trends by Gender**
+#### Summary of Booking Trends by Gender

 When comparing booking preferences across gender categories, clear differences emerge in rate selection, risk tolerance, and pricing sensitivity.

-- **Fully Flexible rates** are the most popular choice overall, but their adoption varies significantly across genders. **Gender 1 leads with 58.15%** of reservations made under this option, indicating a strong preference for peace of mind and adaptability. **Gender 2 follows with 46.94%**, and **Gender 0 has the lowest preference at 27.07%**, suggesting that flexibility is a lower priority for them, possibly due to cost considerations.
+- Fully Flexible rates are the most popular choice overall, but their adoption varies significantly across genders.
+Gender 1 leads with 58.15% of reservations made under this option, indicating a strong preference for peace of mind and adaptability.
+Gender 2 follows with 46.94%, and Gender 0 has the lowest preference at 27.07%, suggesting that flexibility is a lower priority for them, possibly due to cost considerations.

-- **Early booking rates** are most popular among **Gender 0**, where **over 61.94%** of reservations are made using either the "Early - 60 days" or "Early - 21 days" options.
-This highlights a strong tendency toward early planning and **high price sensitivity**.
+- Early booking rates are most popular among Gender 0, with over 61.94% of reservations made using either the "Early - 60 days" or "Early - 21 days" options.
+This highlights a strong tendency toward early planning and high price sensitivity.
 Gender 1 also makes some use of early rates (23.32% combined), while Gender 2 shows the least reliance on them (18.06%), favoring other strategies to manage price.

-- **Non-Refundable rates** show an inverse trend compared to flexibility. **Gender 2 leads with 18.33%** of reservations under this option, showing the **lowest risk aversion** and highest willingness to exchange flexibility for discounts.
+- Non-Refundable rates show an inverse trend compared to flexibility.
+Gender 2 leads with 18.33% of reservations under this option, showing the lowest risk aversion and highest willingness to exchange flexibility for discounts.
 Gender 1 follows at 9.5%, and Gender 0 has the lowest proportion, further confirming their preference for planned, lower-risk bookings.

-- **Rate dispersion** is lowest in Gender 0, where bookings are heavily concentrated in early rates.
+- Rate dispersion is lowest in Gender 0, where bookings are heavily concentrated in early rates.
 Gender 1, despite favoring flexibility, shows moderate dispersion, with some usage of non-refundable and early options.
-Gender 2, however, exhibits **the most diversified rate usage**, with higher-than-average adoption of non-refundable, suite offers, and minimum nights options, pointing to **a more dynamic booking behavior**.
+Gender 2, however, exhibits the most diversified rate usage, with higher-than-average adoption of non-refundable, suite offers, and minimum nights options, pointing to a more dynamic booking behavior.

 In summary:
-- **Gender 0** behaves like strategic planners — price-conscious, early-booking oriented, and relatively risk-averse.
+- Gender 0 behaves like strategic planners — price-conscious, early-booking oriented, and relatively risk-averse.
-- **Gender 1** prioritizes **flexibility**, willing to pay a premium for peace of mind, but still considers early savings.
+- Gender 1 prioritizes flexibility, willing to pay a premium for peace of mind, but still considers early savings.
-- **Gender 2** exhibits the varied booking profile, combining flexibility with opportunistic rate exploitation, including the highest share of non-refundable and suite bookings.
+- Gender 2 exhibits the varied booking profile, combining flexibility with opportunistic rate exploitation, including the highest share of non-refundable and suite bookings.

 ---